 To replace the sash, your contractor needs to consider materials as well as labor costs -- and labor-intensive jobs can raise the total window repair costs.

-Defogging might cost anywhere from under $100 to a few hundred dollars, depending on the company, your geographic location, and the type and number of windows you want defogged.
+Defogging might cost anywhere from under $100 to several hundred dollars, depending on the company, your geographic location and the type and number of windows you want to be defogged.

 The look of your window will improve, but defogging is simply an aesthetic procedure and will not replace the gases or return your window to its former thermal resistance (known as an R-value).

 Whether you end up sealing or replacing your windows, though, most homeowners would agree this is an essential repair.
-Get started by looking for a contractor today.
+Get started by looking for a contractor near you today.